bw-math/bw-math/source/assignments/classwork/statistics/04_SAMPLING_DISTRIBUTIONS.rst

     What is the complement of "*at least one*"?
 Refer to :ref:`square_of_opposition`!

 c.
 What is the probability that the mean of the three independent depth measurements taken at the point where the true depth is 2 feet will be negative?

+3. **2004, Free Response Form B, #3**

+Trains carry bauxite ore from a mine in Canada to an aluminum processing plant in northern New York state in hopper cars.
+Filling equipment is used to load ore into the hopper cars.
+When functioning properly, the actual weights of ore loaded into each car by the filling equipment at the mine are approximately normally distributed with a mean of 70 tons and a standard deviation of 0.9 ton.
+If the mean is greater than 70 tons, the loading mechanism is overfilling.

+a.
+If the filling equipment is functioning properly, what is the probability that the weight of the ore in a randomly selected car will be 70.7 tons or more?
+Show your work.

+b.
+Suppose that the weight of ore in a randomly selected car is 70.7 tons.
+Would that fact make you suspect that the loading mechanism is overfilling the cars?
+Justify your answer.

+c.
+If the filling equipment is functioning properly, what is the probability that a random sample of 10 cars will have a mean ore weight of 70.7 tons or more?
+Show your work.

+d.
+Based on your answer in part (c), if a random sample of 10 cars had a mean ore weight of 70.7 tons, would you suspect that the loading mechanism was overfilling the cars?
+Justify your answer.

+4. **2007, Free Response, #3**

+Big Town Fisheries recently stocked a new lake in a city park with 2,000 fish of various sizes.
+The distribution of the lengths of these fish is approximately normal.

+a.
+Big Town Fisheries claims that the mean length of the fish is 8 inches.
+If the claim is true, which of the following would be more likely?

+	A random sample of 15 fish having a mean length that is greater than 10 inches

+or

+	A random sample of 50 fish having a mean length that is greater than 10 inches

+Justify your answer.

+b.
+Suppose the standard deviation of the sampling distribution of the sample mean for random samples of size 50 is 0.3 inch.
+If the mean length of the fish is 8 inches, use the normal distribution to compute the probability that a random sample of 50 fish will have a mean length less than 7.5 inches.

+c.
+Suppose the distribution of fish lengths in this lake was nonnormal but had the same mean and standard deviation.
+Would it still be appropriate to use the normal distribution to compute the probability in *part b* ?
+Justify your answer.

+5. **2009, Free Response, #2**

+TODO

+6. **2010, Free Response, #2**

+TODO